xabbu42/Master/arbeit.md

 2\.\ case: $C$ is a side formula of the last rule.
-By induction hypothesis we can replace $C$ by the necessary deconstructed formulas and append the same rule to get the necessary proof(s).
+By induction hypothesis we can replace $C$ by the necessary deconstructed formulas in the premises and append the same rule to get the necessary proof(s).

 3\.\ case: $C$ is the principal formula of the last rule.
 Then proof(s) of the premise(s) without the last rule is/are already the